Maverick-Hamer/introToprogrammingFinalProject/README.md

 code blocks for commands
 # Help
 Any advise for common problems or issues.

-command to run if program contains helper info
+If files to not pull from eachother make sure they are all python files command to run if program contains helper info
 # Authors
 Contributors names and contact info